tyrion70/chainpoint-node/README.md

 ### Software Components

-When started, `docker-compose` will run three system components in the Docker virtual machine.
+When started, `docker-compose` will install and run three system components in the Docker virtual machine.

 * PostgreSQL Database
 * Redis